-GRC serves the American Association of State Colleges and Universities (AASCU).
+GRC is a part of the American Association of State Colleges and Universities (AASCU).
 For a yearly membership fee, the Center provides a list of current funding opportunities by discipline, training at workshops or webinars, bi-annual external funding conferences, online resource library, and GRC staff expertise.
 The GRC Bulletin and the Grant Week newsletter are available in weekly emails, containing grant opportunities and announcements.
-Under "Resources” select “GrantSearch” and conduct your own keyword search.
+Under “Funding Resources” select “GrantSearch” and conduct your own keyword search.
 Log-in information: user name - svsu; password – information.

 Sponsor Websites follow with detailed information: